Doug Clark (serial killer)

 Douglas Daniel Clark (March 10, 1948 – October 11, 2023) was an American serial killer and necrophile.
-Clark and his accomplice, Carol Mary Bundy, were collectively known as the Sunset Strip Killers and were responsible for the deaths of at least seven individuals although they are considered suspects in the deaths of several other women and young girls.
+Clark and his accomplice, Carol Mary Bundy, were collectively known as the Sunset Strip Killers and were responsible for the deaths of at least seven individuals, although they are considered suspects in the deaths of several other women and young girls.
 Clark was charged with six murders in Los Angeles, California, and was convicted in 1983.
-Clark's victims were typically young prostitutes or teenage runaways and his victims were decapitated and their severed heads kept as mementos.
+Clark's victims were typically young prostitutes or teenage runaways.
+His victims were decapitated, and their severed heads kept as mementos.

 Early life

-Doug Clark was born on March 10, 1948, and was the third son of five children to a retired Navy Lieutenant Commander turned international Naval Intelligence officer.
+Douglas Daniel Clark was born on March 10, 1948, and was the third son of five children to a retired Navy Lieutenant Commander turned international Naval Intelligence officer.
 Clark enjoyed a comfortable childhood as a "military brat."
 His family moved frequently during Clark's childhood due to his father's job, and he later claimed to have lived in 37 countries including India, Switzerland, and the Marshall Islands.
 In 1958, his father left the Navy for a civilian position as an engineer with the Transport Company of Texas, but the family still moved around.
 Clark was sent to the exclusive International School of Geneva.
 As a teenager, Clark reportedly recorded his sexual escapades with girls at school without their knowledge and began developing dark sexual fantasies of rape, murder, mutilation, and necrophilia.

 When he graduated high school in 1967, Clark enlisted in the U.S. Air Force and was stationed in Colorado and Ohio.
 Clark was eventually discharged from the Air Force, and he drifted around for the next decade, often working as a mechanic.
 He moved to Los Angeles and was employed as a steam plant operator for the Los Angeles Department of Water and Power, working at the Valley Generating Station before abruptly quitting.
 Subsequently, Clark became a boiler operator at the Jergens soap factory in Burbank but was fired due to a high rate of absences and violent threats he had made against his coworkers.
 During this time, Clark also spent the majority of his spare time in local bars and nightclubs searching for lonely, older women whom he could seduce out of their money.
 One of the bars he frequented in the area was Little Nashville, where he met 36-year-old Carol Bundy on Christmas Day 1979.
 Bundy was a vocational nurse and a mother of two who had left her abusive husband in January 1979.